ich-kirich/ich-kirich/README.md

 **Hi everyone 👋**

 **My name is Kirill.
 I am a student at Yanka Kupala State University of Grodno.
 I have completed a course on frontend of the Rs school.
-I am studying at the third university course at the specialty of Information Technology Software and now I am a trainee at the company Twelvedevs.**
+I am studying at the fourth university course at the specialty of Information Technology Software and now I am a trainee at the company Twelvedevs.**

 ---
 **Skills:**